pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/Docs/README.md

-  short decimals;         // number of digits after the comma short initialStepIndex; // Index to the initial step of incrementing short finalStepIndex;   // Index to the final step of incrementing short starStepIndex;    // Index to start step of incrementing void (*f)(void);        // pointer to the function that handles specific things for the band } Band;
+  short decimals;         // number of digits after the comma short initialStepIndex; // Index to the initial step of incrementing short finalStepIndex;   // Index to the final step of incrementing short starStepIndex;    // Default Index for the band void (*f)(void);        // pointer to the function that handles specific things for the band } Band;
 ```

 ### Tabela de Bandas